• Skip to primary navigation

 • Stir liquids into dry mixture just until batter is evenly moistened.
 Stir in raisins if desired.
 Spread evenly in pan.
 Sprinkle with pumpkin seeds.
 Moisten fingers and flatten top, lightly pressing seeds.

 • Bake 30-35 minutes until well browned and pick inserted in center comes out clean.
+It may be a little longer in some ovens.

 Notes